Needham Reiterates Apellis Pharmaceuticals (APLS) Buy Recommendation

 Avoro Capital Advisors holds 11,111K shares representing 9.44% ownership of the company.
 No change in the last quarter.

 Wellington Management Group Llp holds 6,664K shares representing 5.66% ownership of the company.
 In it's prior filing, the firm reported owning 8,278K shares, representing a decrease of 24.22%.
-The firm decreased its portfolio allocation in APLS by 85.02% over the last quarter.
+The firm increased its portfolio allocation in APLS by 6.10% over the last quarter.

 T. Rowe Price Investment Management holds 5,639K shares representing 4.79% ownership of the company.
 In it's prior filing, the firm reported owning 5,761K shares, representing a decrease of 2.16%.
 The firm increased its portfolio allocation in APLS by 28.45% over the last quarter.